staabm/staabm.github.io/_posts/2024-11-14-phpstan-php-version-narrowing.md

 ### Dead code detection for PHP_* constants

-From time to time its required to check PHP version specific behavior to e.g. work around bugs or detect certain behaviour of the language.
+From time to time its required to check the PHP version to e.g. work around bugs or detect certain behaviour of the language.
 Oftentimes checking for certain PHP-version ranges also helps to assert certain behaviour in automated tests.

 Example test taken from `maglnet/composer-require-checker`: